-As architects we have a responsibility towards the society and the planet.
-I believe in designing buildings that are climate resilient and that empower local people, but at the same time are in balance with the poetic dimensions of architecture.
+As architects, we have a responsibility towards society and the planet.
+I believe in designing buildings that are climate positive, that empower local people, and are in balance with the poetic dimensions of architecture.

-Before joining MASS he worked for Light Earth Designs.
-His projects have spanned across affordable housing, sustainable architecture and urban planning as well as innovative projects such as the Rwanda Cricket Pavilion, a technologically advanced earth vaulted structure built using local materials and local labour.
-Anton is currently leading the Masaka Affordable Housing project, which is pioneering the use of prefabricated low carbon Autoclaved Aerated Concrete (AAC) structures in Rwanda.
-He is also designing and masterplanning an entirely new conservation agriculture university campus in Bugesera.
+Anton has a portfolio of over US $130M designed.
+His projects have spanned across affordable housing, sustainable architecture and urban planning as well as innovative projects such as the Rwanda Cricket Pavilion, a technologically advanced earth vaulted structure built using local materials and local labor, winner of the 2018 IStructE Structural Award for Small Projects of under £1 million.

 Anton graduated from the UIC Barcelona School of Architecture.
 While he was still a student, Anton began his involvement in social architecture and his projects were exhibited twice at the Centre de Cultura Contemporània de Barcelona (CCCB).